aws-amplify/amplify-category-api/packages/amplify-graphql-api-construct/README.md

 - *Type:* {[ key: string ]: <a href="#@aws-amplify/graphql-api-construct.AmplifyDynamoDbTableWrapper">AmplifyDynamoDbTableWrapper</a>}

-The Generated Amplify DynamoDb Table wrapped if produced, keyed by logicalId.
+The Generated Amplify DynamoDb Table wrapped if produced, keyed by name.

 ---